 - Now one more time, tap to the File tab on the ribbon.

 - After then tap to the open option from the menu.

 - Now hit the database to open it.
 In the shown image we have clicked on the Music.

 - This will open the database and your form will automatically appears.

 - Not only this, but the form will open with blank record.
 Now you can enter your record in the form.

 It’s very common to render data disaster in Access database which at the end leads to data loss.
 If no corrective measures are taken at the right time.
 If you too get stuck in such situation, then make of a specialized recovery application like Access Repair And Recovery Software that can fix any kind of issue conquered in the accdb or mdb databases file.

 This software effectively repairs corrupt or deleted Access database items like tables, macros, forms, reports, Indexes and also restores all objects including deleted records.
 This Access recovery tool firstly scan the corrupt access database and after performing the repair process save it in a separate Microsoft Access file.

-After reading the complete post you must have got enough knowledge on MS Access Macros, it’s uses, how to create macros and steps to run macros.
-Now it’s time to try those steps to create macros in Access.
+After reading the complete post you must have got enough knowledge on MS Access Macros.
+Like, Access Macros uses, how to create a macro in Access 2016 and steps to run Access macros.
+Now it’s time to try above steps to create macros in Access.
 So, go through it…..!